GrupEstructuraElectronicaSimetria/cosymlib/docs/install.rst

 Installation
 ============

-:program:`cosymlib` is available in both GitHub and PyPI repositories (https://pypi.org/project/cosymlib/).
-Installation via PyPI is simpler and it is recommended for most users.
+:program:`cosymlib` contains libraries written in Fortran that require a compiler to build them.
+Before installing cosymlib make sure you have a working Fortran compiler installed in your system.

 Requirements
 ____________
-:program:`cosymlib` contains libraries written in Fortran that require a compiler to build them.
-Before installing cosymlib make sure you have a working Fortran compiler installed in your system.

 For UNIX based systems you can install it from package repositories by opening a terminal and typing the following commands:

 - **Linux**